LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ### Process the Add Menu

+Once the form is posted, we'll need process the data on the server.

 In `MenuController` create a handler method named `add` that responds to `POST` requests.
 It should accept a valid `Menu` object passed in via model binding, along with the corresponding `Errors` object.

 Check for the existence of errors.
 If errors exist, render the `add.html` form again.
 If not, save the `Menu` object using `menuDao.save()` (passing in your valid `Menu` instance).
 Then, redirect to `return "redirect:view/" + menu.getId()`.
 We'll se up this handler and view template next.

 ## View a Menu

+Let's create functionality to allow the user to view the contents of a menu.

 In `MenuController`, create a handler named `viewMenu` that accepts `GET` requests at URLs like `view/5`, where 5 can be any menu ID.
 You'll need to use the correct syntax within the `@RequestMapping` annotation, along with the `@PathVariable` annotation on a method parameter that you'll add (which should be an `int`).